 - Where to set up:

-- Do yourself a favor and show up a bit early and scout around a bit to the left and right.
+- Do yourself a favor and show up a bit early and scout around a bit.
 You just might find a nice bush or a landscape feature that will make your shot stand out from the crowd.
-The photo above, with the nice “V” in the rim that focuses your attention on the butte is probably no more than 300′ to the right of the end of the trail.
+99.9% of the images taken here were made within 50′ of each other…don’t be shy about roaming around a bit and looking for your own unique view.

 - If you have a fisheye lens, you can have fun with it at this location.
 My 15mm fisheye came in handy here.